 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P312 Call a POISON CENTER/doctor/physician/first aider/if you feel unwell.
-P337+P313 If eye irritation persists: Get medical advice/attention.
+P310 Immediately call a POISON CENTER/doctor/physician/first aider.
 P302+P352 IF ON SKIN: Wash with plenty of water.
+P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
+P362+P364 Take off contaminated clothing and wash it before reuse.
+P301+P312 IF SWALLOWED: Call a POISON CENTER/doctor/physician/first aider if you feel unwell.
 P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
-P332+P313 If skin irritation occurs: Get medical advice/attention.
-P362+P364 Take off contaminated clothing and wash it before reuse.
+P330 Rinse mouth.